 When an organization decides it’s time to implement a new software, whether it’s to replace an existing solution or to meet a new need, focusing on the users affected by the change is the key to success.
 (Check out our first article in this series for some actionable tips on this.)

-By focusing on the users throughout a new software implementation, organizations are likely to see a positive impact on user adoption of the solution.
+By focusing on the users throughout a new software implementation, organizations are likely to see a positive impact on user adoption of the solution, for instance, the retail industry has seen improvements by using blockchain in retail industry, such as being able to track different business departments processes, as well as further securing customer details and automating processes in which these data points would be used, decreasing administrative costs.
 This should be a key change management strategy for IT leaders, considering the majority (57%) cited high adoption as a top success metric for such projects.

 For CIOs, knowing that they want users to use the new software is one thing, but knowing whether users are actually doing so is a separate issue—and one of great importance.
 In fact, 62% of surveyed CIOs rated “usage analytics” as the most critical offering a software vendor could provide.
 In other words, a vendor’s ability to demonstrate how, and how often, their product is being utilized (ROI!), is a key selling point.
 Not surprising.